 Chomp Chomp Food Centre

-This busy food court is popular among local residents & foodies from around Singapore.
-It’s got a plentiful selection of Singaporean favourites.
-And at prices lower than the food courts closer to downtown.
+This busy food court is popular among local residents and foodies from around Singapore.
+It offers a plentiful selection of Singaporean favourites, all at prices lower than those I found in the food courts closer to downtown.

-Your tastebuds will be delighted with the food at Chomp Chomp Food Centre.
-It’s got everything you’d expect from a top Singapore hawker centre.
-From spicy & savoury dishes like sambal stingray and BBQ chicken to sweeter delights like carrot cake and sugar cane juice, it’s all here.
+If you’re a foodie like me, your taste buds will be delighted with the food at Chomp Chomp Food Centre.
+From spicy & savoury dishes like sambal stingray and BBQ chicken to sweeter delights like carrot cake and sugar cane juice, I found all of the usual Singaporean staples here.

 To taste a legendary local favourite, brave the perpetual queue at Ah Hock Fried Hokkien Mee (#27).
 Order their famous hokkien mee.
 In true Singaporean style, their hokkien mee spins together thick egg noodles and thin bee hoon noodles with seafood in a rich prawn broth.
 Smother it with sambal paste for a jolt of spice.

-Ah Mai Satay Bee Hoon (#17) also serves up some of the best satay bee hoon in Singapore.
+Save room in your burstin’ belly for Ah Mai Satay Bee Hoon (#17), which serves up some of the tastiest satay bee hoon in Singapore.

 Nearest MRT station: Serangoon (CC13), Exit B